-- 7.1 Bridgwater and Taunton College will provide a range of CPD (continuing professional development) activities to staff and managers both at induction and during employment to ensure equality and diversity is central to their understanding of workplace activities and people management. - 7.2 Sexual harassment in education training and awareness activities will be developed for students and staff during the year. - 7.3 Bridgwater and Taunton College provides EDI e-learning for all staff and has the expectation that all staff complete the e-learning course within the first six months of employment, in order to pass through the Induction Review process. - 7.3 Further training in learning support and disability awareness is sourced for specific teams.
+7.1 Bridgwater and Taunton College will provide a range of CPD (continuing professional development) activities to staff and managers both at induction and during employment to ensure equality and diversity is central to their understanding of workplace activities and people management.

+- 7.2 Sexual harassment in education training and awareness activities will be developed for students and staff during the year. - 7.3 Bridgwater and Taunton College provides EDI e-learning for all staff and has the expectation that all staff complete the e-learning course within the first six months of employment, in order to pass through the Induction Review process. - 7.4 Events and activities will be offered regularly to staff and students to promote awareness of diversity and a culture of understanding and belonging. - 7.3 Further training in learning support and disability awareness is sourced for specific teams.